Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Securing the root password

-Network setup
+Network Setup

-- Understanding domain names
+- Managing domain names

-- Hostname resolution
+- Configuring hostname resolution

 - Network interface naming

-- LAN network address ranges
+- Defining LAN network address ranges

 - Network device support

-- GUI network configuration tools
+- Using GUI network configuration tools

-- Using Iproute2 commands
+- Using iproute2 commands

-- Safely performing low-level network operations
+- Performing safe low-level network operations

-Network optimization
+Network Optimization

-- Finding the optimal MTU
+- Identifying optimal MTU

-- Setting the MTU
+- Setting MTU values

-- WAN TCP optimization
+- Optimizing WAN TCP performance

-Netfilter infrastructure
+Netfilter Infrastructure

-Network applications
+Network Applications

-- Basics of modern mail services
+- Fundamentals of modern mail services

 - Mail configuration strategies for workstations

-Mail transport agent (MTA) and Mail user agent (MUA)
+Mail Transport Agent (MTA) and Mail User Agent (MUA)

 - Overview of exim4